electron/website/docs/latest/api/app.md

     * `launch-failed` - Process never successfully launched
     * `integrity-failure` - Windows code integrity checks failed
-  * `exitCode` number - The exit code for the process (e.g. status from waitpid if on posix, from GetExitCodeProcess on Windows).
+  * `exitCode` number - The exit code for the process (e.g. status from waitpid if on POSIX, from GetExitCodeProcess on Windows).
   * `serviceName` string (optional) - The non-localized name of the process.
   * `name` string (optional) - The name of the process.
     Examples for utility: `Audio Service`, `Content Decryption Module Service`, `Network Service`, `Video Capture`, etc.